-Observations from the UW Huskies’ sixth practice of the spring
+Observations from the UW Huskies’ sixth football practice of the spring

 Extra points

-- O’Brien — who showed off his arm strength with several impressive passes on Friday with the No. 2 offense — hit sophomore tight end Quentin Moore for a long gain on the first play of half-field scrimmage drills.
-If he can digest the offense and catch everything in his vicinity, the 6-5, 245-pound Moore has the sheer athleticism to be a difference-maker at UW.
+- O’Brien — who showed off his arm strength with several impressive passes with the No. 2 offense — hit sophomore tight end Quentin Moore for a long gain on the first play of half-field scrimmage drills.
+If he can digest the offense and catch everything in his vicinity, the 6-5, 245-pound Moore has the sheer athleticism to be a difference-maker.

 - UW has consistently played with three defensive linemen in spring practice, one more than it typically employs in its nickel-heavy offense.
 With the starters, that defensive line trio consists of juniors Tuli Letuligasenoa and Sam “Taki” Taimani and sophomore Faatui Tuitele.

-- Senior running back Sean McGrew played primarily with the starters on Friday and showed off a nice burst with several long runs.
-Senior Kamari Pleasant played with the first-team as well, while sophomore Cameron Davis worked with the second unit after getting a lion’s share of starting reps last week.
-Junior Richard Newton, who missed a pair of practices last week due to false positive COVID-19 tests, practiced with the fourth team and caught a long touchdown on a wheel route from freshman walk-on QB Camden Sirmon.
+- Senior running back Sean McGrew played primarily with the starters and showed off a nice burst with several long runs.
+Senior Kamari Pleasant played with the first-team as well, and sophomore Cameron Davis worked with the second unit after getting a lion’s share of starting reps last week.
+Junior Richard Newton, who missed a pair of practices last week due to false-positive COVID-19 tests, practiced with the fourth team and caught a long touchdown on a wheel route from freshman walk-on QB Camden Sirmon.

 - Keep an eye on sophomore quarterback Dylan Morris’ scrambling ability.
-The 6-0, 210-pounder isn’t known for his wheels but has a knack for stepping up and escaping a caving pocket — which he did with a significant scramble to convert on third-and-long on Friday.
+The 6-0, 210-pounder isn’t known for his wheels but has a knack for stepping up and escaping a caving pocket — which he did with a significant scramble to convert on third-and-long Friday.

-- Besides Fabiculanan, cornerback Kyler Gordon, defensive lineman Draco Bynum and outside linebacker Cooper McDonald all racked up sacks on Friday.
+- Besides Fabiculanan, cornerback Kyler Gordon, defensive lineman Draco Bynum and outside linebacker Cooper McDonald racked up sacks.

-- Redshirt freshman wide receiver Rome Odunze was UW’s punt returner on Friday, while Sean McGrew, Richard Newton and Cameron Davis all worked on kick returns.
+- Redshirt freshman wide receiver Rome Odunze was UW’s punt returner, and Sean McGrew, Richard Newton and Cameron Davis worked on kick returns.

-- UW kickers Peyton Henry, Tim Horn and Jarrett North all connected on 37-yard field goals to close practice.
-I don’t believe Henry has missed a kick thus far this spring.
+- UW kickers Peyton Henry, Tim Horn and Jarrett North connected on 37-yard field-goal attempts to close practice.
+I don’t believe Henry has missed a kick this spring.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.